-Actemra: Heart Failure or Pancreatitis
+Actemra: Liver Injury, Heart Problems, Pancreatitis

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

 These medical conditions may have been identified as possible Actemra side effects: